AnisurRahmann/e-commerce/README.md

 # Improvements

 1. As per design i did not do any responsive works.
-That would a great thing to improve.
+That would be a great thing to improve.